19Vik19/19Vik19/README.md

 Student | Freelancer
 --------------------

 My name is Viktor Wysluch and I am a student at the University of Duisburg-Essen.
-During my studies, I have gained experience in frontend and backend development, database management, Java, Python, and multiplattform Programing (Flutter/Dart).
+During my studies, I have gained experience in frontend and backend development, database management, Java, Python, and multiplattform programing (Flutter/Dart).

 * 🌍  I'm based in Germany, NRW, Essen
 * ✉️  You can contact me at [v.wysluch19@gmail.com](mailto:v.wysluch19@gmail.com)